stephenzhao/aga/long-term_caching_of_static_assets_with_webpack.md

 ```
 But the problem here is that, each time we create a new build, all filenames will get altered and clients will have to re-download the whole application code again.

+Not exactly what we wanted, huh?
+So how can we guarantee that clients always get the latest versions of assets without re-downloading all of them?

 ## Separate hash per file
 ## Get filenames from webpack compilation stats